AndreVallestero/raspbian-motioneye/README.md

 If you would like to boot off a USB, HDD, or SSD, follow [this](https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb) guide (use dd rescue to clone the sdcard).

+It's highly recommended that you setup https with DDNS (afraid org) + Lets Encrypt (certbot)

 ## 1. Preparation

 1. Download and install [PuTTY](https://www.PuTTY.org/)